Xrtotech/Xrtotech.github.io/docs/en/create_event.md

 ## Optional: Preview the Product Page

-After saving, you may click **Preview** to see how the product page appears with the Limited Sales layout applied.
+After saving, you may click **Preview** to see how the product page appears with the `limited-sales` layout applied.

 <img src="../images/image-20250417211029062.png" style="zoom:75%;border-radius: 10px;" />

-## Set Up a Sales Event in the Limited Sales Plugin
+## Set Up a Sales Event in the Lightnsale Plugin

-1. In your Shopify admin, open the **Limited Sales** App.
+1. In your Shopify admin, open the **Lightnsale** App.
 2. Navigate to the **Sales Events** section.

 <img src="../images/image-20250417142053589.png" style="zoom:75%;border-radius: 10px;" />